dvcolgan/LanguageSurvey/notes/presentation.md

+Hello.
 My name is David Colgan and I like programming languages.

-The reason I like programming languages is because I have observed an unfortunate fact about computer science: programming is hard.
+The reason I like programming languages is because after 5 years at Taylor I have observed an unfortunate fact about computer science:

+Programming is HARD.

+Like really hard.

+Might I suggest that software systems are some of the most complicated things humans have ever created.

 Like, really really hard.
-Programmers have the potential to create some of the most complicated structures humanity has ever attempted.
+Programmers create some of the most complicated structures humanity has ever attempted.
 I had the privilege to work on WordSurv for the past three years, a program that ended up at around 8000 lines of code.
 The program is more complicated than anything I have ever finished and yet it pales in comparison to enterprise code bases that have hundreds of thousands of lines or even millions.

 That is a lot of complexity!
 And it is all abstract, and the different parts have to interact with each other just right or else you get the dreaded software bug!